Selling Inherited Land in Florida: Probate, Taxes & Sale Options

 Joint ownership with rights of survivorship

-In joint ownership with survivorship, two people share ownership while they are both alive.
-Legal title passes to the surviving owner automatically if either joint owner dies.
-Joint ownership with survivorship is common for spouses.
+In joint ownership with survivorship, two or more people share ownership while they are all alive.
+Legal title passes to the surviving owner(s) automatically if any joint owner dies.
+Joint ownership with survivorship is common for spouses and simplifies transferring the inherited land.

 Lady bird deeds

-Probate process - understanding property laws in Florida
+Probate process - understanding property laws in Florida for inherited land

-There are two main types of probate in Florida: formal administration and summary administration.
+If probate is necessary for the inherited land, there are two main types of probate in Florida: formal administration and summary administration.

 1. Summary administration

 Summary administration is faster and cheaper than formal administration.
-Summary administration can be used for estates totaling less than $75,000 or when the decedent passed away more than two years ago.
-Summary administration is completed by submitting a petition to the court to direct the distribution of the deceased’s assets.
+Summary administration can be used for estates totaling less than $75,000 (excluding exempt property like homestead) or when the decedent passed away more than two years ago.
+Summary administration is completed by submitting a petition to the court to direct the distribution of the deceased�s assets.
 There is not a personal representative or an executor named.
-If the court approves the petition, it will issue an order directing the distribution of assets.
+If the court approves the petition, it will issue an order directing the distribution of assets, including the title to the inherited land.

 2. Formal administration

-Formal administration is more involved.
-Formal administration starts by naming a personal representative to administer the estate.
-Initially, the administration of the estate involves gathering the estate's assets, identifying estate creditors, and paying the deceased’s final debts and taxes.
-When the probate process is complete, the personal representative will transfer the deceased’s assets to the beneficiaries.
+Formal administration is more involved and generally required for larger estates or when summary administration criteria aren't met.
+Formal administration starts by appointing a personal representative to administer the estate.
+Initially, the administration of the estate involves gathering the estate's assets, identifying estate creditors, and paying the deceased�s final debts and taxes.
+When the probate process is complete, the personal representative will transfer the deceased�s assets, such as the inherited land, to the beneficiaries.

 How long will Florida probate take?